tonimelisma/mail/DESIGN_DOC.md

 * **Advanced Organization (Epic 6):** Extends repositories and potentially database queries (`:core-database`, `:core-data`, backend modules).
 UI changes in `:app`.
 * **Integrations (Epic 8):** May require specific Android Intents to interact with Calendar/Task/Contact apps, or direct API interaction if deeper integration is needed (potentially new modules).
 * **Google Backend (Epic 9):** Add `:backend-google`, update `:feature-auth`, configure DI as planned.

+### 3.4.
+Future Architectural Considerations `[NEW SECTION]`

+* **Refactoring Authentication Layer to use Kotlin Flows:**
+    * **Context:** The current authentication implementation (`MicrosoftAuthManager`, `MicrosoftTokenProvider`) relies on bridging callback-based APIs (like MSAL) to coroutines using `CompletableDeferred`.
+Recent unit testing efforts for `MicrosoftTokenProvider` highlighted complexities and potential timing issues with this approach when using `kotlinx-coroutines-test`.
+    * **Proposal for Evaluation:** As a long-term improvement, consider refactoring the relevant parts of the `:feature-auth` and `:backend-microsoft` (and potentially `:core-data` interfaces like `TokenProvider`) to use Kotlin Flows (`kotlinx.coroutines.flow`).
+This would involve changing methods like `acquireTokenSilent` and `acquireTokenInteractive` in `MicrosoftAuthManager` to return `Flow<AcquireTokenResult>` (likely using `callbackFlow`), and subsequently updating `MicrosoftTokenProvider` to consume and transform these flows instead of using `CompletableDeferred`.
+    * **Benefits:**
+        * Aligns more closely with idiomatic Kotlin coroutine patterns.
+        * Significantly improves testability, allowing the use of robust Flow testing libraries like Turbine for clearer and more reliable verification of asynchronous behavior.
+        * Enhances composability and readability of asynchronous code.
+    * **Drawbacks:**
+        * Requires non-trivial refactoring of existing, functional code across multiple modules.
+        * Introduces a dependency on Flow knowledge and testing patterns (e.g., Turbine).
+    * **Recommendation:** Keep this refactoring approach under consideration as a potential technical debt item or future improvement task.
+Evaluate its priority against new feature development based on ongoing maintenance and testing friction with the current callback/deferred approach.

+---

 This comprehensive backlog covers a feature-rich email client.
 Remember to tackle it iteratively, focusing on the highest priority epics first to deliver value progressively!